nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ### Memory leak

-Now we can come back to the output of the `--trace-gc` flag and see how we could interpret the output.
+Now we can return to the output of the `--trace-gc` flag and see how we could interpret the result.

 * First, install (`autocannon`)[https://www.npmjs.com/package/autocannon]:
 ```bash